TituxMetal/tmarcolinux-repo/README.md

 And run `# pacman -Syyuu` in your terminal to update the database.

 Now you can install packages from this repository!

+# Update the repository database
+Simply run the updateRepo.sh script, this will update and sign the database.